 If the Title IX Coordinator determines that the Complainant's report must proceed through Formal Resolution, the Parties will be notified, in writing, as soon as possible but generally within three (3) business days of the Initial Assessment with the Complainant.
-Notification to the Respondent will state facts sufficient to apprise the Respondent of the nature of the allegations, including the:
+Notice will state allegations in sufficient detail, based on information known at the time, to apprise the Parties of the nature of the initial allegations.
+Notice will include:

-- Complainant's name, and
+- Complainant's name,

+- Respondent's name,

 - Nature of the report

 - o Specific policy violation(s) alleged (for example, sexual assault, sexual harassment, stalking, retaliation)

 - Date(s) of alleged violation(s)

 - Approximate time(s) of alleged violation(s)

 - Location(s) of alleged violation(s)

-- Brief description of allegation(s)
+- Sufficient description of allegation(s)